Entrant FAQs

 No. Generators are not permitted in any camping areas.

 Yes.
-Gas barbecues are permitted, and gas burners may also be used for cooking.
-If you are bringing a gas cylinder, it must be in date and under 9kg.
+Gas barbecues and gas burners are permitted for cooking.
+If you bring a gas cylinder, it must be in date and under 9kg.

 No. Open fires are not permitted.
-Our fire crew need to be at the burnout pad, not attending campsites.
+Our fire crews need to be at the Burnout Pad, not attending campsites.

 Accessible shower and toilet facilities are located in Torque, Party Paddock and Ignition.
-Please note that some sites are not suitable for wheelchair access, particularly during wet weather.
+Please note that some sites may not be suitable for wheelchair access, particularly during wet weather.

-If you require an accessible area, inform our camping crew when booking so that suitable arrangements can be made.
+If you require an accessible area, please inform the camping team when booking so suitable arrangements can be made.

-Entrants camping on Wednesday night must have a Wednesday Warm-Up ticket and be scrutineered before they can camp.
-Spectator camping opens at 9:00am on Thursday 8 January.
+Entrants camping on Wednesday night must hold a Wednesday Warm-Up ticket and be scrutineered before accessing the campgrounds.

 Yes.
+You may bring your own food.
 Please note that only small glass jars are permitted.
-Remember, alcohol and commercial quantities of food are not allowed.
+Alcohol and commercial quantities of food are not allowed.

 Yes.
 However, you must take it with you when you leave.
-As stated in the Camping Terms and Conditions, any items left behind at your campsite will incur a removal fee, which will be invoiced to you.
+Any items left behind at your campsite will incur a removal fee, which will be invoiced to you.

-Any item listed below that is confiscated will not be returned at the end of the event.
-These conditions apply in conjunction with the Event Conditions of Entry.
+Items confiscated at entry will not be returned.
+These conditions apply alongside the Event Conditions of Entry.

 Prohibited items include: